oliveir7/betrayal-companion/README.md

+## Betrayal at House on the Hill - Companion Application

+This project is meant to compliment the board game [Betrayal at the House on the Hill](https://www.amazon.com/Betrayal-At-House-Hill-2nd/dp/B003HC9734).
+Display all players’ stats on your TV (or any other large screen device).
+Background music supplied by the Luigi's Mansion Dark Moon soundtrack.

+# TODO
+- Add icons to music controls.
+Add 'back' button.
+- Add haunt counter.
+Include haunt roll chance percentage as well.
+- Add new 'traitor' character.
+Import images and names of all possible traitors/monsters.
+- Add some of the more ominous tracks from Luigi's Mansion OST and automatically switch the song once the haunt has started.

+## Application Info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>